cnsuhao/div2/course/README.md

 ## internal
-This folder contains a trimmed down version of what was cluttlering the "teaching" repo.
+This folder contains an abridged version of what was cluttlering the "teaching" repo of the course.
 This is where Paul, the other TAs, and myself would store any work in progress code or notes to review in our weekly meetings.

 ## homeworks
-These folders are what the students would recieve and complete for the homework assignments.
-Towards the middle, I attempted to use TDD to help them debug their work (similar to ruby koans).
+These folders are what the students forked to complete for the homework assignments.
+Towards the middle of the course, I attempted to use TDD to help them debug their work (similar to ruby koans).
+This meant creating test cases for most of the homeworks after we taught functions.
 While the idea wasn't bad, my inexperience made usage a bit obtuse for a long while and probably hurt more than it helped for a CS1 course.

 ## turnin.sh